AmitKumarBhardwaj/Vrinda-Store-Annual-Report-2022/README.md

 # Vrinda-Store-Annual-Report-2022

 ## Objective:
-Sales analysis of Vrinda Store for the year of 2022.
+Vrinda store wants to create annual reports for the previous year (2022) so that Vrinda can understand their customers and grow sales in 2023.

 ## Dataset:
 We are given data that are present in a sheets with the name Vrinda Store <br/>